-Place of first recorded reconciliation between indigenous and non-indigenous Australians is being nominated to Australia’s National Heritage List.
+The place where Australia's first recorded act of reconciliation between indigenous and non-indigenous Australians is now heritage listed.

 This short video below explains the story and shows why it is important.